 I have been a long-time admirer of artist Patricia Heaslip.
 Actually a decade long love affair with her paintings have haunted me with their wistfulness and transcendental gentle waves.
-A master of the abstract landscape, Heaslip is based in North East Victoria – she lives on a property with neighbours abutting, barely within cooee.
-Happily at home amongst the native flora and fauna, Trish, as she asks me to call her, runs a thriving studio practice.
+A master of the abstract landscape, Heaslip is based in North East Victoria.
+Happily at home amongst the native flora and fauna as she runs a thriving studio practice.

 “I met Thierry B over a decade ago, and immediately was drawn to his energy and intention both as an artist and gallery director – I’m grateful to have established a dynamic and transparent relationship, I call him a great friend.
 He is one of my constant reminders that detachment does indeed, equal flow” – Patricia Heaslip, 2016

 Heaslip will only ever take her brush to canvas when she is has clarified her purpose in that moment and feels present.
 If painting is a form of mindfulness, then Heaslip has been an ardent and fastidious student.
 Captivated with the portrayal and acknowledgement of light where even the smallest glow reflects our soul and what we bring to life now and what we leave for others.